 On April 25, 1976, two protesters ran onto the Dodger Stadium outfield and tried to set fire to an American flag.
 Chicago Cubs outfielder Rick Monday ran over and grabbed the flag to thunderous applause from the fans.
 Monday handed the flag to Dodgers pitcher Doug Rau, and the ballpark police officers arrested the two protesters.
 When Monday came to bat in the next half-inning, he received a standing ovation from the crowd, and the message board flashed, "RICK MONDAY...
 YOU MADE A GREAT PLAY..."
 At the end of the season, the Cubs traded Monday to the Dodgers in a five-player deal.
 The trade marked a homecoming for Monday, who was born and raised in Santa Monica.
 After retiring, Monday began his broadcasting career as a sports anchor on KTTV in Los Angeles in 1985.
 Monday joined the Dodgers' broadcast team in 1993, and earned an Emmy Award for Live Sports Coverage in 2001.
 Monday currently serves as an analyst for all 162 games alongside play-by-play announcer Charley Steiner.
 In 2005, USA Today ranked the Dodgers' radio broadcast team, featuring Vin Scully, Monday and Steiner, as the best in Major League Baseball.

-It's a scene right out of a Hollywood movie: on the 29th anniversary of Kirk Gibson's legendary World Series home run, Dodgers third baseman Justin Turner hit a walk-off home run in the bottom of the 9th inning to beat the Chicago Cubs 4-1.
+On the 29th anniversary of Kirk Gibson's legendary World Series home run, Dodgers third baseman Justin Turner hit a walk-off home run in the bottom of the 9th inning to beat the Chicago Cubs 4-1.
 Turner's homer gave the Dodgers a commanding 2-0 lead in the National League Championship Series and sent the sellout crowd into a frenzy.
 Dodgers leadoff hitter, Chris Taylor told USA Today, “It was the coolest moment I’ve ever seen in my career.’’
 As a four-year-old, Turner watched Gibson's home run on TV at his grandmother's house in Long Beach.
 And someday, after a future Dodger has his own iconic moment, he will surely say that he watched Turner's home run as a kid.

 On June 4, 1972, the Dodgers retired the jersey numbers of three of the greatest players in baseball history, Hall of Famers Roy Campanella (number 39), Sandy Koufax (32), and Jackie Robinson (42).
 In 10 seasons with the Brooklyn Dodgers, Campanella played on five pennant-winning clubs, including the 1955 World Champions.
 The catcher was an eight-time All-Star and a three-time National League MVP.
 Campanella, whose career was cut short due to a tragic automobile accident that left him paralyzed, was inducted into the Baseball Hall of Fame in 1969.